 TOcore (University Park) plan remains "conceptual" where "environmental assessment and traffic studies are not close".
 He doubts that City Council will "want a station entrance in the public realm" and that, if it does, without "significant acceleration of development of University Park plans".
 He also doubts that construction of a northeast entrance inside University Park can happen in sync with Metrolinx schedule.
 Where "Metrolinx is on the cusp" of construction, moving the Osgoode garden entrance into University Park would require a "significant deviation" in Metrolinx plans.
 He also notes need to not move the entrance keyhole more than 2m west to avoid de-stabilizing the existing Line 1 station box.
-February 2023, the area of Osgoode Garden needed for station entrance clearcut.

 Osgoode Plaza proposed by Liz Driver, Manager Campbell House Museum, Chair, ACO Toronto Prince Edward County branch

 Proposed location of Osgoode station northeast entrance moves out of the garden west onto "Osgoode Plaza" on sidewalk, north-bound lanes and central median of University Avenue (north-bound lanes move west to share road with south-bound lanes), leaving the garden and 1867 fence intact.
 To integrate, eventually, with University Park.
 But Metrolinx objections to moving the entrance west too close to Line 1, remain - and garden area needed for excavation of the entrance "keyhole", is now clearcut - meaning this proposal is now moot?
 NOT if the keyhole is capped below surface of the garden and IF access to stairs, escalators, elevators inside the keyhole will be possible, from a head house moved west of it, above the existing Line1 station concourse.
 The devil is in the civil engineering details but, if Osgoode Plaza is a feasible solution, Osgoode garden, inside its 1867 undisturbed fence, could be replanted over the keyhole with grass (and with trees, where soil outside the keyhole is deep enough to support them).
 February 26, 2023, Toronto and East York Community Council established a Subcommittee on Metrolinx Ontario Line Construction (Councillors Ausma Mailik, Chris Moise and Paula Fletcher with Liz Driver "to hear from the public regarding Metrolinx's development, construction and implementation of the Ontario Line; and develop recommendations which can be forwarded to Metrolinx and the Ontario Government by City Council".
 The subcommittee's first meeting will be March 22, 2023.
-2024 construction of the Ontario Line in progress Ontario Place, 955 Lakeshore Boulevard West, opened 1971 Eb Zeidler Architect, Michael Hough Landscape Architect, Eric McMillan Architect, Children's Village National Trust for Canada Top 10 Endangered Places, 2012 National Trust for Canada Prix du XXe siècle, 2017 World Monuments Fund Watch List, 2020
+2024 construction of the Ontario Line in progress.
+All trees removed from west garden and Osgoode Lawn.
+Japanese Canadian Cultural Centre (after 2001 Noor Islamic Cultural Centre), 123 Wynford Drive, Toronto, Raymond Moriyama, Architect, 1963.